polyipseity/obsidian-terminal/README.md

 ## Todos

 - Untested on Linux and MacOS.
-- Underlying terminal size is not configured properly yet.
 - Terminal addons are not working yet.
 - Save console history.
 - Connect to remote shells. (could support mobile devices)